soamicharan/ETL_Project/README.md

 - We are assuming that all unprocessed CSV dataset files are stored OR uploaded to `data/retail/raw` folder.
 - We store OR uploaded processed CSV dataset file in `data/retail/cleaned` folder.
 - We have 2 tables in a PostgreSQL database `retail_db`
     - `processed_files` - It contains raw CSV dataset file names which are processed successfully.
+This guarentees that you CSV files will process ATLEAST once and ATMOST once.
+If there is any bugs encountered during ETL, after bug resolved you can run the ETL by executing DAG manually OR on next schedule, DAG will run for all unprocessed CSV files.
     - `retail_sales` - It contains processed CSV dataset data.

 ### Extraction Procedure Steps